candidtim/vagrant-appindicator/README.md

 Further possible improvements are in several possible directions, as below.
 Pull requests are very welcome.

-## Features

 1. Extend to support Docker (and probably VirtualBox?)
-2. Handle more statuses (not only poweroff and running, but also other transit and error statuses)
-3. Get better icons for states (indicate state with colors?)

-## Documentation
+2. Update notification messages (make shorter and clearer; only show last directory name instead of full path?);

-1. Create sample screenshot and add to the documentation
+3. Create sample screenshot and add to the documentation

-## Refactorings

-It is always good to clean up some code.
-Other than that:

-1. Test (better) UI code
+4. Test (better) UI code
-2. Replace Gio file monitoring with non-Gtk-based techniques?
+5. Implement update notifications

 # Copying